identitymonk/draft-lombardo-oauth-client-extension-claims/draft-lombardo-oauth-client-extension-claims.md

 # Validating JWT Access Tokens with Client Extensions {#validate-jwt-client-ext}

-This specification follows the requirements of the section 4. of [RFC9068].
+This specification follows the requirements of the section 4 of [RFC9068].

 # Security Considerations {#security}

 ## Validation Of Token

-The JWT access token data layout described here is the same as JWT access token defined by [RFC9068].
+The JWT access token data format described here is the same as JWT access token defined by [RFC9068].

 ## Processing Of Claims Defined By This Document